 - Don't soak the wounded area in water or get it wet for extended periods; doing so breaks down the scab and impairs the formation of new skin below.

 - Keep the damaged skin clean using a gentle cleanser, but don't overclean or scrub it.

 - After cleansing, cover the wound with a thin, light bandage that allows air to circulate.

 - You may want to consider a specialty adhesive dressing such as Nexcare Tegaderm Transparent Dressing or Convatec Duoderm Extra Thin Dressing.
 These cost more than standard bandages, but are excellent at keeping the wound moist without letting it get wet.

-- If you suspect there is a risk of infection, consider using an over-the-counter antibacterial liquid such as Bactine Original First Aid Liquid or Band-Aid Antispectic Wash, Hurt-Free.
-If the redness increases or if the wound changes color, throbs, or swells, consult a doctor.
+- If there's a risk of infection, consider using an over-the-counter antibacterial liquid such as Bactine Original First Aid Liquid or Band-Aid Antispectic Wash, Hurt-Free.
+If the redness increases or if the wound changes color, throbs, or swells, consult a doctor without delay.

 - After a day or two, apply a thin layer of a lightweight gel moisturizer or serum loaded with antioxidants (which are brilliant for helping skin heal) and other skin-repairing ingredients.

 - If possible, rather than applying sunscreen to the injured area, keep it out of direct sunlight altogether, which means seek shade or cover it up.
 Sun exposure makes scarring worse, so protecting the injured area from the sun (as you should be doing for your skin everyday even if you don't have a wound) is important.

 - At night, change the bandage; if the wound is dry or itchy, apply a very thin layer of a lightweight moisturizer or serum, as mentioned above.
 Keeping wounds moist (but not wet) encourages healing.
 Tip: A lightweight moisturizer also makes the scab less itchy as it forms, and still allows the skin to breathe!